 A granny square is a beautiful thing.
 Simple.
 Yet beautiful in its simplicity.
-I suppose I have a fondness for Granny Squares since a Granny Square was my first real project – a blanket.
+I suppose I have a fondness for the basic granny square pattern since a Granny Square was my first real crochet project – a blanket!
 You can even see that little gem in this post here.
-You’ll recognize the 1970’s colors–and I’m not talking about the cool ones that are back in style–I’m talking about the colors that really need to stay right there in the 1970’s.
-I suppose you could say that the granny square is timeless.
-And today we’re going to learn how to crochet a granny square.
+It’s a little cringe-worthy, to be honest.
+You’ll recognize the 1970’s colors and any hint of nostalgia will likely be destroyed by the hideous black border.
+In my defense, there weren’t a lot yarn color choices in the everyday craft stores back then, especially for a pre-teen with an occasional babysitting job for spending cash.

-To start, chain 5 (or 6) and join with a slip stitch.
+To start, chain 5 and join with a slip stitch.

 R1: Chain 3 (counts as 1st dc).
 In the loop work 2dc, ch-2, 3dc, ch-2, 3dc, ch-2, 3dc, ch-2, sl st to top of starting ch 3.

 R2: Sl st to next space.
 Ch 3, 2 dc, ch-2, 3 dc (1st corner made), *ch-1, [3dc, ch-2, 3dc] in next corner*, repeat * to * 2 more times.
 Ch 1.
 Join with a sl st to the top of the 1st ch.

 R3: Sl st to next space, [ch3, 2dc, ch2, 3 dc] in space for corner, *ch1, 3 dc in next space, ch1, in next corner space work 3dc, ch2, 3dc*, repeat * to * twice, ch1, 3dc, ch1, join to top of starting ch3.